-- Suite categories Owner, Penthouse and Vista were redesigned and upgraded with marble bathrooms with larger showers.
+- Suite categories Owner-Penthouse-Vista were redesigned and upgraded with marble bathrooms with larger showers.

-- Following the 2016 refurbishment, MS Sirena also introduced 2 new specialty restaurants - Tuscan Steak (Italian seafood and steakhouse restaurant on deck 10) and Jacques Bistro (gourmet lunch venue on deck 5, with signature dishes by chef Jacques Pepin).
+Following the 2016 refurbishment, MS Sirena also introduced 2 new speciality restaurants - Tuscan Steak (Italian seafood and steakhouse restaurant on deck 10) and Jacques Bistro (gourmet lunch venue on deck 5, with signature dishes by chef Jacques Pepin).

 Oceania Sirena deck plans are property of Oceania Cruises.
 All deck layouts are for informational purposes only and CruiseMapper is not responsible for their accuracy.